ciscoheat/deepstate/README.md

 // And a Main class to use it. class Main {
     static function main() {
-        // Instantiate your Contained Immutable Asset with an initial state var asset = new CIA({
+        // Instantiate your Contained Immutable Asset with an initial
+        // state.
+        var asset = new CIA({
             score: 0,
             player: {